Introduction

 - How do they speak to the experience of Soviet Jews?

-4. Extension
+4. Optional Extension

-Younger Students: students can decorate the blessings sheet and create notecards with inspirational thoughts to share for each night of Hanukkah.
+Younger Students: Students can decorate the blessings sheet and create notecards with inspirational thoughts to share for each night of Hanukkah.

-Older Students: students can research and come up with their own list of Hanukkah themed inspiration to share at candle lighting.
+Older Students: Students can research and create their own list of inspirational thoughts to share each night of Hanukkah.